sidsingh0/food-recommendation/readme.md

   npm run preview
 ```

-Step 10: To access the application, go to your browser and type `http://localhost:8080` in the address bar.
+Step 10: To access the application, go to your browser and type `http://localhost:8080` in the address bar

 ## Usage